christophernixon/dynamicdynosaurs/README.md

 # dynamicdynosaurs
-A simple version of the Chrome browser T-rex game written in Processing
+A simple version of the Chrome browser T-rex game written in Processing.
+Includes a MacOS application for running the game.